2015 Paris Terror Attacks Fast Facts

 Read CNN's Fast Facts about the Charlie Hebdo attacks in Paris in 2015.

-(CNN)Here is a look at the November 13, 2015, terror attacks in Paris that killed at least 130 people and wounded hundreds.
+(CNN)Here is a look at the November 13, 2015 terror attacks in Paris that killed at least 130 people and wounded hundreds.
 The attackers, armed with assault rifles and explosives, targeted six locations across the city.
-ISIS has claimed responsibility for the attacks.
+ISIS claimed responsibility for the attacks.

 Timeline and location of the November 13 attacks: